yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/troubleshooting-protective-modes.markdown

 {% endhighlight %}

-It is highly recommended that you define `nullValue` where appropriate, or switch to [SQLQuery]({%currentjavaurl%}/query-sql.html) instead.
+It is highly recommended that you define `nullValue` where appropriate, or switch to SQLQuery {%currentjavanet query-sql.html%} instead.

 {%note%}
 If this is not feasible, this protective mode can be disabled using the following system property: